colemanjj/Spudnik-07/README.md

 # Spudnik --Monitoring the Liquid-Gas Interface of Planet Akii
 ![photo of Spudnik-07](./Spudnik-07.jpg " Spudnik-07 deployed in riverside wetland")
-# Description (2018-12-03):
+# Description (2018-12-03, updated:2021-09-28):
     Powered by the nearest star, Spudnik-06 was launched in early 2018 to monitor water quality and weather in extreme environments ranging from 40C to -48C, some of the colder regions of planet Akii.
 Soon after arrival at the gas-liquid inerface of the planet, Spudnik-06 was attacked by non-humans and was rendered inoperable.
     A re-launch in mid-2018 of an armored Spudnik-07 enables the unit to now withstand non-human (beaver) attack.

-    Spudnik7 began reporting to mission central shortly after launch and has been online at 15-minute intervals to report air and water temperature, humidity, and water conductivity at the gas-liquid interface of planet Akii.
-Spudnik7 will be operating near the surface of one of the planet's hydrologic features known as the Sand River to better understand the interaction between the river and discharges that appear to be linked to iron rich geologic formations below the planet's surface.
+    Spudnik-07 began reporting to mission central shortly after launch and has aince been online at 30-minute intervals to report air and water temperature, humidity and water conductivity at the gas-liquid interface of planet Akii.
+In 2019 Spudnik-07 was updated to measure weter depth using a patent-applied-for technology that utilizes the water repellent features of Johnson&Johnson Baby Oil.
+Spudnik7 operates near the surface of one of the planet's hydrologic features known as the Sand River to better understand the interaction between the river and discharges that appear to be linked to iron rich geologic formations below the planet's surface.

-    After a month-long pause in February 2021 due to extreme temperatures at the surface of Akii (-43C) Spudnik came back on-line and continues to report on a redular basis.
+    After a month-long pause in February 2021 due to extreme temperatures at the surface of Akii (-43C) Spudnik-07 came back on-line and as of September 2021 continues to report on a redular basis.
 Data can be found at: https://stem.ubidots.com/app/dashboards/public/dashboard/5ysIKCcTa1fe40URKVuipA5F_0isL2_Aw_MD-9TvazY?from=1632196800000&to=1632887999999&nonavbar=true

 # Data rendered: